Medieval Strawberry Tart

 The crust is flaky and a little like the consistency of melt-in-your-mouth shortbread.
-Make sure you add the thyme, it adds a savoury depth and shouldn’t be left out.
-If it were strawberry season I would definitely use them fresh.
-Unfortunately all the strawberries I’ve ever eaten out of season have been tasteless with the consistency of what I imagine cardboard would feel like in my mouth.
+Make sure you add the thyme, it adds a savory depth and shouldn't be left out.
+If it were strawberry season, I would definitely use them fresh.
+Unfortunately, all the strawberries I've ever eaten out of season have been tasteless with the consistency of what I imagine cardboard would feel like in my mouth.
 I used strawberries I bought this summer from the local farmers market and kept in my freezer.
 They still had the sweetness of July.

 I have to be honest, I couldn't taste the lemon curd.
 Maybe I didn't add enough.
 Or maybe the thyme and the strawberries stole all my attention.
 Either way, I'll add it next time, but I'll just add more.
 It's really just an excuse to make and eat more tangy lemon curd.

 With Valentine's Day coming up my mind has been drifting to red and pink and heart-shaped food.
 That's normal, right?
 I think this would be oh so awesome shaped into a heart.
 If you decide to make this a heart-shaped medieval strawberry tart, can you take a pic and send it to me?
 I'd love to see it!

 If you love this Medieval Strawberry Tart as much as I do, make sure to give it a 5-star rating in the comments below!Print

 A sweet and savoury medieval strawberry tart with a flaky and delicious thyme crust.

 - 1 1/4 cups flour